-Garbage disposals make getting rid of kitchen waste quickly and easily.
+Garbage disposals make getting rid of kitchen waste quick and easy.
 All the leftovers go right down the drain, never to be dealt with again…

 But if you start to notice something stinking up your kitchen, your garbage disposal might be the unlikely culprit.
 And considering it grinds up wet food for a living, it’s normal for unpleasant smells to develop over time.